macalistervadim/django-educa/docs/en/installation.md

-# 🚀 Launching the Suncov Project in Development Environment
+# 🚀 Launching the Educa Project in Development Environment

 The process of launching the project is divided into two scenarios: without Docker and with Docker.
 Choose the appropriate option based on your preferences.